What should I do if I think I am experiencing a mood disorder while pregnant or after having a baby?

 Do you belong to any organization that educates its members about PPD?

-The main organization in the US is Postpartum Support International.
+The main organization in the USA is Postpartum Support International.

 What type of psychotherapy are you trained in?